-IAGOS measured-O3 (Fig. 6) slowly increases from 46 ppbv in the tropical UT south of the AMA to about 90 ppbv in the extratropical UTLS north of the AMA.
-The CNTL simulation displays the same increasing trend with nonetheless an overestimation of \sim 20 ppbv O3 in the AMA and tropical UT and \sim 50 ppbv in the extra-tropical UTLS which is consistent with the high biases relative to FOZAN O3 from StratoClim Geophysica flights.
+IAGOS-measured O_3 (Fig. 6) slowly increases from 46 ppbv in the tropical UT south of the AMA to about 90 ppbv in the extratropical UTLS north of the AMA.
+The CNTL simulation nonetheless displays the same increasing trend with an overestimation of ~ 20 ppbv O_3 in the AMA and tropical UT and ~ 50 ppbv in the extratropical UTLS, which is consistent with the high biases relative to FOZAN O3 from StratoClim Geophysica flights.

-In summary, comparisons with 10.8 microns BT images from geostationary satellites have shown that the location and intensity of deep convective clouds are very well reproduced by the CNTL simulation suggesting that the model is able to reproduce the convective uplift of BL pollutants into the UT.
-Comparisons with StratoClim and IAGOS in situ observations have highlighted the ability of the model to reproduce largely CO and O_3 UTLS variations from 10 to 21 km.
-It is noteworthy that the CNTL simulation tend to overestimate CO by up to 20 ppbv in the TTL (Tropical Tropopause Layer) especially around Bangladesh (flight #6) at ~17 km and at the southern foothills of Kathmandu (flight #8) at ~18 km and 40 ppbv in the troposphere at take-off and landing.
-O_3 is overestimated by ~20 ppbv in the AMA an up to 100 ppbv south of Kathmandu at ~18 km (flights #7 and #8).
-Overestimation also reaches 45 ppbv in the extratropical UTLS at ~11.5 km relative to IAGOS data.
+In summary, comparisons with 10.8 μm BT images from geostationary satellites have shown that the location and intensity of deep convective clouds are very well reproduced by the CNTL simulation suggesting that the model is able to reproduce the convective uplift of BL pollutants into the UT.
+Comparisons with StratoClim and IAGOS in situ observations have highlighted the ability of the model to largely reproduce CO and O3 concentrations UTLS variations from 10 to 21 km.
+It is noteworthy that the CNTL simulation tends to overestimate CO concentration by up to 20 ppbv in the UTLS especially around Bangladesh (flight #6) at ~ 17 km and at the southern foothills of Kathmandu (flight #8) at \sim 18 km and 40 ppbv in the troposphere at takeoff and landing.
+O3 is overestimated by ~ 20 ppbv in the AMA and up to 100 ppbv south of Kathmandu at \sim 18 km (flights #7 and #8).
+Overestimation also reaches 45 ppbv in the extratropical UTLS at \sim 11.5 km relative to IAGOS data.